forestgrape/coronavirus/diagnosis_and_viral_load.md

 **Saliva or Nasopharyngeal Swab Specimens for Detection of SARS-CoV-2** This is a more up to date version of the [paper above](#summary-wyllie) published as letter on nejm.org.

-> This letter motivated me to recommend & read about saliva diagnosis.
+> This letter motivated me to read about saliva diagnosis.
 Key information such as sampling methods is in the appendix of the letter (which I first overlooked and thus summarized the paper version first) and even some raw data.
+Follow up analyses in [Silva](#summary-silva).

 ##### Methods
 to be done (similar to the [paper version above](#summary-wyllie))